-&lt;sup>3A collective operation need not provide any actual synchronization between threads, unless otherwise noted.
+&lt;sup>4A collective operation need not provide any actual synchronization between threads, unless otherwise noted.
 The collective requirement simply states a relative ordering property of calls to collective operations that must be maintained in the parallel execution trace for all executions of any legal program.
-Some implementations may include unspecified synchronization between threads within collective operations, but programs must not rely upon such unspecified synchronization for correctness.
+Some implementations may include unspecified synchronization between threads within collective operations, but programs must not rely upon the presence or absence of such unspecified synchronization for correctness.